top of page

 Visual literacy teaches us to read the frame.
 Confirmation bias decides which frames we trust, often before we notice we're choosing.

-3) Biased memory (what we remember later as “evidence”)We remember the confirming example as representative and forget the disconfirming ones as exceptions.
+And it shows up as biased memory — we remember the confirming example as representative and quietly forget the disconfirming ones as exceptions.

 Platforms Don't Just Reflect Bias.
 They Scale It.